-I’m not pulling the race card but there did seem to be a worrying correlation between the measures taken.
+I’m not pulling the ‘race card’ but there did seem to be a worrying difference between the measures taken.

 Ada commented: “I think they forget you’re a paying customer.
 They basically take advantage of you because they think you’ve had a bit to drink and are vulnerable. “

 “There’s also an element of sexism.
 I almost got kicked out twice for using the girls’ toilet.
 Both times, the bouncer listened to my female friend.
 There is this sense that if they see you as a man they take anything you say as an act of aggression.”

 Ashamedly, I brushed off this incident because of my naive love of Neon, what was in my mind ‘the cool place to be’ on a Friday night when everything else was either dead or in Coventry.

 However, a dispute I witnessed on Halloween was the last straw.